griseyu/DESIGNING-AND-DEVELOPING-SOFTWARE-APPLICATIONS_SHU_Project_Team1/README.md

 - [x] Install dependencies:
 **npm install**

-- [x] To run the application:
-1. Make sure you have above installed (check node version by putting **node -v** into terminal),
-2. Open project in IDE or terminal/shell
-3. put **node server.js** into terminal/shell or terminal section of IDE
-4. load localhost:3000 on your browser

 - [x] To set up a database in MongoDB:
 1. Drag from our code or download backup.zip from our repository
 2. Then unzip it on your Desktop (so it is a folder called backup)